codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 When prompted by the script, enter the name of the database backup you want to restore and the password for the MariaDB database root user.
 The script will search for the database backup, copy it to a folder in your profile, and use the backup to restore both master and slave database(s).
 It will then restart database replication, and it will manage the running instances of MariaDB and Code Dx, so when the script is finished, you can start using the restored Code Dx instance.

 > Note: The restore-db.ps1 script requires that your work directory (default is your profile directory) not already include a folder named backup-files.
 The script will stop if it finds that directory, so delete it before starting the script.

+### Step 4: Reapply Backup Configuration

+Skip this section if you are using Velero's Restic integration or if you are using an external Code Dx database.
+Step 4 is required when using Velero with storage provider plugins.

+Reapply the backup configuration by following the steps in the Applying Backup Configuration section.
+Running set-backup.ps1 again will reapply volume labels to avoid storing unnecessary volume snapshots for database volumes.

 ## Removing Backup Configuration